191A-Team-GameTime/docs/010-summer-plan-draft.md

 + Gather feedback from Target audiences on Mock-ups 2.0
 + Begin plans for Phase 2 of the ‘Final’ Project

-iv.
-Requirements for Final Product (Fall 2014):
+####Requirements for Final Product (Fall 2014):
-a.
-Deployable Android application
++ Deployable Android application
-i.
    3 Main Functions finished:
-1. My Games:
+     My Games:
-a.
          Views see their own data usage attributed to games.
-2. Friends:
+     Friends:
-a.
-Views see their friends list of usage attributed to games
-3. Community / Explore:
+         Views see their friends list of usage attributed to games Community / Explore:
-a.
-List of recommended games based on the genres and trends of the current games on device ii.
-User accounts must be active on GameTime.
+         List of recommended games based on the genres and trends of the current games on device
++ User accounts must be active on GameTime.
-1. Users can sign up and must login to access GameTime iii.
-Friends networking must be in place
+    Users can sign up and must login to access GameTime
++ Friends networking must be in place
-1. Add Friends
+    Add Friends
-2. View Friends
+    View Friends
-3. Delete Friends
+    Delete Friends
-4. Search for Friends
+    Search for Friends
-iv.
-Recommended Games
++ Recommended Games
-1. Create an algorithm that will check for the data-usage of games on device + the genre to generate a list of games scrapped from GooglePlay which match the genre and have high ratings.
+    Create an algorithm that will check for the data-usage of games on device + the genre to generate a list of games scrapped from GooglePlay which match the genre and have high ratings.

 v.
 Additional Work:
 a.
 Need to figure out how to Hook-up to Facebook